-But their primary role is in preventing infections in the hospital.
-These departments follow stringent processes to keep sterile items cordoned off from contaminated devices or instruments, and to ensure proper sterilization of all items.
+Their primary role is in preventing infections in the hospital and they follow stringent processes to keep sterile items cordoned off from contaminated devices or instruments, and to ensure proper sterilization of all items.

-RFID tags can help hospitals better manage this process, and provide a real-time, accurate electronic record of the status of each tagged instrument or device.
-RFID does not introduce any new processes into the sterilization workflow; instead, it guides each item automatically through those workflows, and provides documentation indicating when each step in the process is complete.
-It can also update the system when the instruments has undergone repairs, sharpening or modification.
+Sterile processing tracking systems don’t introduce any new processes into the reprocessing workflow; instead, they guide each item automatically through those workflows and provide documentation indicating when each step in the process is complete.
+They can also update the system when the instruments have undergone repairs, sharpening, or modification.